There is a growing preference for limited companies as revised buy-to-let tax (BTL) rules take effect.

 Because the reductions to higher rate income tax rate relief on buy-to-let-mortgage interest are tapered, landlords are slowly but steadily losing this once valuable benefit.
 In fact, by 2020 all rental income will be liable for income tax unless the property it relates to is owned through a limited company.

 How choosing to own BTL properties through a limited company can help?

-There’s one loophole in the Buy-to-let tax rule; it does not apply to businesses.
-Limited companies are not affected by the new rules that came into force from April 2017.
-Interest for limited companies is classed as a business expense and fully deductible against income.
+The buy-to-let tax rule doesn’t apply to businesses.
+That is why limited companies are not affected by the new rules that came into force from April 2017.
+Interest for limited companies is classed as a business expense and is fully deductible against income tax.

-Will there be costs involved with setting up a company?
+Are there costs involved with setting-up a company?